 Description of Segments.
-During 2012, we operated primarily through three business segments: diagnostic and information technology-based products and services for the veterinary and bioresearch markets, which we refer to as the Companion Animal Group ("CAG"), water quality products ("Water") and products for livestock and poultry health, which we refer to as Livestock and Poultry Diagnostics ("LPD").
-Prior to the second quarter of 2010, we referred to our LPD segment as our Production Animal Segment.
-We also operate two smaller segments that comprise products for milk quality and safety ("Dairy") and products for the human point-of-care medical diagnostic market ("OPTI Medical").
-Financial information about the Dairy and OPTI Medical operating segments and about a product line and out-licensing arrangements remaining from our pharmaceutical business is combined and presented in an "Other" category because they do not meet the quantitative or qualitative thresholds for reportable segments.
-See Note 15 to the consolidated financial statements for the year ended December 31, 2012 included in this Annual Report on Form 10-K for financial information about our segments, including geographic information, and about our product and service categories.
+Prior to January 1, 2013, we operated primarily through three business segments: diagnostic and information technology-based products and services for the veterinary market, which we continue to refer to as the Companion Animal Group ("CAG"); water quality products ("Water"); and diagnostic products for livestock and poultry health, which we referred to as Livestock and Poultry Diagnostics.
+We also operated two smaller operating segments that comprised products for milk quality and safety ("Dairy") and products for the human point-of-care medical diagnostics market ("OPTI Medical").
+Financial information about our Dairy and OPTI Medical operating segments was combined and presented with our remaining pharmaceutical product line and our out-licensing arrangements in an "Other" category because they did not meet the quantitative or qualitative thresholds for reportable segments.